richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 # Use the trend graph in a Viva Glint Employee Lifecycle program

-The Trend Graph for an *Employee Lifecycle (ELC)* survey behaves differently than that of a *recurring* program.
+Trend Graphs for Microsoft Viva Glint *Employee Lifecycle (ELC)* survey behaves differently than trend for a *recurring* program.

 - ELC surveys, by default, display scores filtered to responses received in the last 90 days.
 - ELC surveys are always active so reports group based on the date range selected or the default 90 days.